 26 References to the Executive Director were replaced by references to the Departmental CEO, see the Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 12 Div.
 3. Section 454 of that Act is a general transitional provision that applies to references to the Executive Director in written laws.

-27 Footnote no longer applicable.

-28 On the date as at which this compilation was prepared, the Co-operatives Act 2009 s.
+27 On the date as at which this compilation was prepared, the Co-operatives Act 2009 s.
 516 had not come into operation.
 They read as follows:

 516. Local Government Act 1995 amended